bhky/targetran/README.md

 - See [here](examples) for code examples in this repository.
 - See [here](https://www.kaggle.com/boscoyung/targetran-example-with-tensorflow-dataset)
-  for an example using Kaggle notebook and competition data.
+  for how to construct a TensorFlow Dataset with Targetran, using Kaggle notebook and objection detection data.

 # API